planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Partial Cover**: defender gets +2 POISE defense from incoming attacks, including area and melee.
 - **Total Cover**: defender takes no damage from incoming attacks but cannot attack them either.
 - **Guard Cover**: protecting character takes -2 POISE defense and the protected gains +2.
-This can be called on either of their rounds as long as they both agree and are in the same Zone.
+This can be called at the start of either of their Actions if they both agree and are in the same Zone.

 Combatants may switch between these at the start of their Action.
+This does not cost an Action.
 Popping out of Total Cover to attack a foe is common but downgrades it to Partial until their next Action.

 Cover depends on where the attack is coming from.
 For example, a stone wall only grants Cover against those on the other side.
 A chain link fence grants full Cover against throwing axes but only partial against gunshots, etc. If Cover is easily penetrated by an attack, it can only ever count as Partial.